AdobeDocs/experience-manager-64.en/help/assets/check-out-and-submit-assets.md

    ![chlimage_1-476](assets/chlimage_1-476.png)

-1. From the toolbar, click/tap the **Release Lock** icon.
+1. From the toolbar, click/tap the **[!UICONTROL Release Lock]** icon.
 The asset is checked back in and available for edit to other users.

    ![chlimage_1-477](assets/chlimage_1-477.png)